AC4BB21B/controlled-concurrency/readme.md

 [![Bettercodehub rating](https://bettercodehub.com/edge/badge/AC4BB21B/controlled-concurrency?branch=master)](https://bettercodehub.com/)
 [![](https://badgen.net/badge/icon/TypeScript?icon=typescript&label)]()

-controlled-concurrency is an experimental library, implemented in TypeScript, to execute promises in parallel with a limited concurrency.
+`controlled-concurrency` is a library, implemented in TypeScript, to execute promises in parallel with a limited concurrency.

 It does not require pre-building a list of all promises but instead will accept promises on-the-fly.
 Promises are processed as soon as they are added until the `maxRunning` threshold is reached.
 When the threshold is reached, the main thread execution will wait until a slot gets freed to process the new promise.

-The typical use case is when you want to spawn a controlled amount of processes, each running a somewhat long task (due to the way the queue is handled, there is significant overhead when tasks are shorter than ~100ms), without caring about their output in the main process.
-You can choose to swallow or forward thrown exceptions, but the latter is currently not very well supported.
+The typical use case for `ParallelizeBasic` is when you want to spawn a controlled amount of processes, each running a somewhat long task (due to the way the queue is handled, there is significant overhead when tasks are shorter than ~10ms), without caring about their output in the main process.

+The `Parallelize` class offers more options.
+In particular, you can choose to swallow or forward thrown exceptions, by setting `throwOnError` to `false` or `true`, but the latter is currently not very well supported.
+You can also chose to collect results, by setting `storeResults` to `true`.

 ## Installation